Aeronautics Professional Development Reading List and Library

 Students may not use the same book more than once.
 Students must submit their own response to the book chosen.
 Instructors will use SafeAssign to evaluate submissions given on Blackboard, so it is imperative that the work be the student’s own.
 Students may not choose a book for a professional development class that they have also used in another course.
 This is closely monitored.

-New in 2018, students are welcome to borrow books from the Aeronautics Library!
+All students who are currently enrolled in AERN20000, AERN30000, or AERN45360 are welcome to borrow a book from the Aeronautics Lending Library!

-- To claim a reserved book, students must present their Student ID within 3 business days of submitting a reservation/being notified the book is ready for pick up.
+- To claim a reserved book, students must present their Student ID within 3 business days of being notified the book is ready for pick up.

 - Students will have 30 days, or until the last day of classes for the semester, whichever comes first, to return the book from the date they reserve it.
-The specific date due will be confirmed via email.
+The specific due date will be confirmed at the time of book pick up.

 - Books must be returned to 127 ATB before 5pm on the date due.
 If the date due is a weekend day or day the University is closed, the book will be due before 5pm on the next open business day.